neu-cs2100/cs2100-pg-handout-testhw8/README.md

 It may be useful to `pip3 install sortedcontainers sortedcontainers-stubs`.

-You should test all methods that you write, as usual, except any printed output or user input.
+As usual, you should test all funtions that you write.

 ## Part 4: Try it out